 3 Main Reasons You Strike Your Irons Poorly

-It looks effortless when watching the top professionals strike their irons and sounds so pure as a huge divot fly’s down the fairway.
+It looks effortless when watching the top professionals strike their irons and sounds so pure as a huge divot flies down the fairway.
 But how do they do it?

-Well there are lots of factors when it comes to purring your irons but I have decided to show you 3 main reasons we see golfers struggle to get this illusive strike.
+Well, there are lots of factors when it comes to puring your irons, but I’ve decided to show you 3 main reasons we see golfers struggle to get this elusive strike.

 This mental image now allows you to produce a better motion and move closer to those tour pro’s!

 The club-face is largely responsible for the starting direction of the golf ball, therefore has a huge influence on the rest of the golf swing.
 This links ‘faults’ 2 and 3 closely together.

 If the club-face gets “open” during the golf swing then we have to make compensations to try and square it up at Impact.